GIST-CSBL/HoTS/README.md

   * Model becomes more informative and interpretable than model using global feature

 DeepConv-DTI and DeepAffinity show that deep learning model with protein sequence actually capture local residue pattern participating in interaction with ligands.
-Therefore, we can hypothesize that increasing ability to capture important local residue patterns will also increase performance of prediction.
+Therefore, we can hypothesize that increasing ability to capture important interacting motifs  will also increase performances of DTI prediction.
 But, how can increase ability to capture important local motifs for drug-target prediction model?

 In DeepConv-DTI, variety size of convolutional neural networks (CNN) play role of capturing local residue patterns